Post box: Europe

 In 1653, the first post boxes are believed to have been installed in and around Paris.
 By 1829, post boxes were in use throughout France.
 The first public post boxes in Poland were installed in Warsaw in 1842.

 A post box originally installed in the wall of the Wakefield Post Office is dated 1809 and is believed to be the oldest example in Britain.
 It is now on display at the Wakefield Museum.

 In Britain, the first red pillar postboxes were erected in Guernsey in 1852.
 Roadside wall boxes first appeared in 1857 as a cheaper alternative to pillar boxes, especially in rural districts.
 In 1853 the first pillar box in the United Kingdom was installed at Botchergate, Carlisle.
 In 1856, Richard Redgrave of the Department of Science and Art designed an ornate pillar box for use in London and other large cities.
 In 1859 the design was improved, and this became the first National Standard pillar box.
 Green was adopted as the standard colour for the early Victorian post boxes.
 Between 1866 and 1879 the hexagonal Penfold post box became the standard design for pillar boxes and it was during this period that red was first adopted as the standard colour.
 The first boxes to be painted red were in London in July 1874, although it would be nearly 10 years before all the boxes had been repainted.
 In 2012, to celebrate Olympic gold medals for Team GB, selected boxes were painted gold.

 The first public letter boxes (post boxes) in Russia appeared in 1848 in St. Petersburg.
 They were made of wood and iron.
 Because these boxes were lightweight and easily stolen, they disappeared frequently; later boxes were made of cast iron and could weigh up to 45 kg.

+In March 2025, Post Danmark announced it was quitting the letter delivery business at the end of 2025, and as so remove all the post boxes in Denmark.
+The 1200 post boxes in question would be sold off to collectors, with the money going charity.